PAYROLL

 There are three types of payroll accounting entries: initial recordings, accrued wages and manual payments.

-Forms you’ll need to do payroll accounting
+Information you’ll need to do payroll accounting

-You’ll also come across some essential paperwork during your payroll including:
+You’ll also come across some essential paperwork during your payroll, including:

-• P45s (given to employees when they stop working for a company) and
+• P45s (given to employees when they stop working for a company)

 • P60s (given to employees working for you on the last day of the tax year)